KrishnaSFIICS/krishnaSFIICS/README.md

 - integrations, and APIs

 ### Informatica Intelligent Cloud Services (IICS)
-- Building and managing ETL pipelines
+- Building and managing IICS JOBS
-- Designing efficient data migration solutions
+- Integrating with other system and processing the data
 - Experience with complex mapping and transformation logic

 ### Other Skills